moinBukhari147/nodejs-boilerplate/README.md

   - Environment variables using **dotenv**
   - Sample_env file for easy setup.

+- ⚙️ **Asynchronous Job Queue**
+  - BullMQ integrated with Redis for managing background tasks and async workflows.
+  - Email sending (e.g., OTPs) offloaded to background jobs for non-blocking request handling.
+  - Automatic retry and failure tracking for job reliability.

 - 📤 **File Upload Handling**
   - Multer setup for handling file uploads with size and format validation.